-Across population sizes, Republican-leaning communities are more likely to increase spending.
+Across population sizes, Democrat-leaning communities are more likely to increase spending (or less likely to decrease).
+But regardless of political leaning, lower population areas are also more likely to project a spending increase.

-Overall, Democrat-leaning, lower-population localities are the most likely to decrease spending on public welfare and social services, while Republican-leaning, higher-population localities are the most likely to increase spending.
+Overall, Democrat-leaning, lower-population localities are the most likely to increase spending on sanitation, sewage, and water, while Republican-leaning, higher-population localities are the most likely to decrease spending.

 Figure 9.
-Republican-leaning communities in higher population areas most likely to increase spending, Democrat-leaning communities in lower population areas most likely to cut spending on public welfare and social services.
+Democrat-leaning communities in lower population areas most likely to increase spending, Republican-leaning communities in higher population areas most likely to cut spending in sanitation, sewage, and water.
 Each bar shows, by political leaning and population size, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.